How to choose a dog

 Our Adoption Checklist

 Large or small?
 Long or short haired?
 Male or female?
 Puppy or older dog?
-From a breeder or rescue?
 How much exercise will the dog need?
 Are there medical issues with your chosen breed?
-Are there behavioural considerations - what was the breed designed to do?
-Is the dog neutered or will you have to pay for this?
+Are there any specific behavioural/training considerations - what was the breed bred to do?

 Do you want an active dog or would you prefer a couch potato?
 Will the dog need to be home alone at all and if so, for how long?
 Do you have children, cats or other small animals?
 How would you describe your personality - calm, shy, vibrant?
 BE HONEST!
 All these questions will serve to narrow your search and if you have already gone through this process you will make the job of matching you to your dog much easier.